Headshot of Nell O'Rourke

 Nell O'Rourke

-Assistant Professor in Computer Science and the Learning Sciences
+Associate Professor in Computer Science and the Learning Sciences

-Nell is an Assistant Professor in Computer Science and the Learning Sciences at Northwestern University, where she co-directs the interdisciplinary Delta Lab.
+Nell is an Associate Professor in Computer Science and the Learning Sciences at Northwestern University, where she co-directs the interdisciplinary Delta Lab.
 Her research explores the design of novel computational systems to support motivation and learning in STEM domains.
 Recent projects include studying student beliefs about programming ability in introductory computer science courses, designing game mechanics that encourage students to practice problem-solving skills, and developing web inspection tools that allow novice developers to learn directly from authentic professional websites.
 She received her Ph.D. in Computer Science and Engineering from the University of Washington, where she was a member of the Center for Game Science and DUB.
 When not at work, she loves visiting local playgrounds, beaches, and museums with her family Her interventions have been used by over 100,000 students online, adopted by companies, and integrated into classrooms.
 Her work has been recognized through an NSF CAREER Award, a Google Systems Research Award, and best paper awards and nominations at SIGCSE, UIST, and CHI.

 Headshot of Haoqi Zhang